Thousands Flee as Hurricane Harvey Strengthens to a Category 3 Storm

 "In terms of economic impact, Harvey will probably be on par with Hurricane Katrina," said University of Miami senior hurricane researcher Brian McNoldy.
 "The Houston area and Corpus Christi are going to be a mess for a long time."

+At a convenience store in Houston's Meyerland neighborhood, at least 12 cars lined up for fuel.
+Brent Borgstedte said this was the fourth gas station he had visited to try to fill up his son's car.
+The 55-year-old insurance agent shrugged off Harvey's risks.

+"I don't think anybody is really that worried about it.
+I've lived here my whole life," he said.
+"I've been through several hurricanes."

-Scientists warned that Harvey could become powerful enough to swamp counties more than 100 miles (161 kilometers) inland and stir up dangerous surf as far away as Alabama and the Florida Panhandle, more than 500 miles from the projected landfall.
+Scientists warned that Harvey could become powerful enough to swamp counties more than 100 miles (161 kilometers) inland and stir up dangerous surf as far away as Alabama and the Florida Panhandle, 700 miles (1,126 kilometers) from the projected landfall.

 It may also spawn tornadoes.
-Even after weakening, the system could spin out into the Gulf and regain strength before hitting Houston a second time Wednesday as a tropical storm.
+Even after weakening, the system might spin out into the Gulf and regain strength before hitting Houston a second time Wednesday as a tropical storm, forecasters said.

-Rain bands from the storm began pelting the coast early Friday.
-By afternoon, the storm was about 115 miles (185 kilometers) southeast of Corpus Christi, moving 10 mph (17 kph) to the northwest.
+By mid-afternoon, the storm was centered about 60 miles (96 kilometers) southeast of Corpus Christi, moving 10 mph (17 kph) to the northwest.

 All seven Texas counties on the coast from Corpus Christi to the western end of Galveston Island ordered mandatory evacuations from low-lying areas.
 Four counties ordered full evacuations and warned there was no guarantee of rescue for people staying behind.